-The compensation committee has the primary authority to determine our company's compensation philosophy and to establish compensation for our executive officers.
-In the first quarter of each year, the compensation committee reviews the performance of each of our executive officers during the previous year and, based upon the outcome of a performance review, the compensation committee reviews and adjusts base salaries for our executive officers, determines appropriate cash and equity incentive awards, and approves elements of the incentive bonus plan for the executives for the current year, including target bonuses and corporate objectives.
-Based on the compensation objectives and philosophy outlined above, the compensation committee considers all components of compensation and, in general, targets the 50th to 60th percentiles of total compensation for similarly-situated executives at the companies within our market comparison group represented by the market survey data we review, as discussed further below.
-However, each executive's actual compensation may be higher or lower than targeted compensation levels based upon our company's overall performance and the performance, job criticality, experience and skill set of the particular executive, and our incentive program allows for achievement of compensation levels above target levels based upon the achievement of exceptional results.
+Our compensation committee has the primary authority to determine our compensation philosophy and to establish compensation for our executive officers.
+In the first quarter of each year, our compensation committee reviews the performance of each of our executive officers during the previous year and, based upon the outcome of a performance review, reviews and adjusts base salaries for our executive officers, determines appropriate cash and equity incentive awards, and approves elements of the incentive bonus plan for the executives for the current year, including target bonuses and corporate objectives.
+Based on the compensation objectives and philosophy outlined above, our compensation committee considers all components of compensation and, in general, targets the 50th to 60th percentiles of total compensation for similarly-situated executives at the companies within our market comparison group.
+However, each executive's actual compensation may be higher or lower than targeted compensation levels based upon our overall performance and the performance, job criticality, experience and skill set of the particular executive, and our incentive program allows for achievement of compensation levels above target levels based upon the achievement of exceptional results.

-In making these compensation decisions, it is the practice of our compensation committee to review the historical levels of each element of each executive officer's total compensation (salary, bonus, stock option incentive awards, benefits, and severance/termination protection) and to compare each element with that of the executive officers in an appropriate market comparison group.
-For 2011, the compensation committee engaged Radford (an Aon Hewitt Company), an independent compensation consultant, to perform a competitive assessment of each executive officer's compensation utilizing a specific market comparison group of biotechnology and pharmaceutical companies.
+In making these compensation decisions, our compensation committee reviews current data and historical levels of each element of our executive officers' total compensation (salary, bonus, stock option incentive awards, benefits, and severance/termination protection), comparing each element with that of the executive officers in an appropriate market comparison group.
+For 2012, our compensation committee engaged Radford (an Aon Hewitt Company), an independent compensation consultant, to perform a competitive assessment of each executive officer's compensation utilizing a specific market comparison group of pharmaceutical and biotechnology companies.
 Market information was gathered from publicly available sources in addition to Radford's Global Life Sciences databases for national and regional companies in the pharmaceutical and biotechnology industries.
 Radford reports to and is accountable to the compensation committee, and the firm may not conduct any other work for our company without the authorization of the compensation committee.
+After review and consultation with Radford, the compensation committee has determined that Radford is independent and there is no conflict of interest resulting from retaining Radford currently or during the year ended December 31, 2012.
+In reaching these conclusions, the compensation committee considered the factors set forth in Exchange Act Rule 10C-1 and the Nasdaq listing standards.

 Radford provided our compensation committee with information and recommendations regarding the base salaries, target total cash compensation, target incentive opportunities, and total potential ownership of executive officers based on the market assessment.
 Radford also provides information on equity compensation practices, levels of dilution and incentive plans to inform the compensation committee's decisions.
 To assist the compensation committee in making its compensation determinations, this information was also provided to our President and Chief Executive Officer, who prepared his own recommendations regarding the compensation of all executive officers, excluding himself.
-The chairman of our board of directors makes compensation recommendations to the board of directors and compensation committee with respect to our President and Chief Executive Officer.
+The chairman of our board makes compensation recommendations to the board of directors and compensation committee with respect to our President and Chief Executive Officer.

-The recommendations provided to the compensation committee were based upon an annual performance review for each named executive officer by the President and Chief Executive Officer.
+The recommendations provided to our compensation committee were based upon an annual performance review for each named executive officer by the President and Chief Executive Officer.
 As part of this process, our executive officers provide input regarding their contributions to our company's achievements for the period being assessed.
-The compensation committee may, in its sole discretion, accept or adjust the executive compensation recommendations it is given.
-No named executive officer is allowed to be present at the time his or her compensation is being discussed or determined.
+Our compensation committee may, in its sole discretion, accept or adjust the executive compensation recommendations it is given.
+Our compensation committee regularly meets in executive session to discuss these matters, and no named executive officer is allowed to be present at the time his or her compensation is being discussed or determined.